DeenaSmith/my_README_generator/README.md

 ## Installation
-These dependencies are required to run this application: etyeytj
+Node and Inquirer must be installed for the application to work.

 ## Usage
-To use this app, etyetyj
+In the terminal, run node index.js and the prompt will begin.

 ## Contribution
-The contributing guidelines are etyjety
+This application is public and there are currently no other contributors.

 ## Tests
-To test this app, etyjeyt
+It can be tested from the command line.

 ## License
 [License: MIT](https://opensource.org/licenses/MIT)

 ## Questions
-My Github username is eytey and my email address is wwwweeeeeeeeee
+My Github username is DeenaSmith and my email address is deenasmith1630@gmail.com and a demonstration video can be found at https://youtu.be/1kYznup5jts